Trainingwolf8878/confucian_china_financial/README.md

 ## File Structure

 * /inputs/sketches : with some sketchs with the dataset
-* /inputs/data : some raw datasets
+* /inputs/data/raw_data : some raw datasets
+* /inputs/data/cleaned_data : cleaned row datasets
+* /inputs/data/simulated_data : simulated datasets
 * /inputs/llm : The LLM usage with ChatGPT entire chat history
+* /inputs/sketches: it contain the sketch of the table and graph
 * /outputs/graphs : contains graphs that work on the R
 * /outputs/paper : The final paper and table use in the report
-* /outputs/data : some simulated datasets
 * /scripts : R scripts used for data analysis

 ## Contact information